bjgill33/6th-Street-Pizza/Group_6-Sprint_1_Week_1_Status_Update.md

 ### Tasks Completed this week (by Name):
 1. **Elham Jahandideh** - Created database with *Django* to store user (customer) information (email, address, name, etc.)
-2. **Arthur Holmes** - Created Web Landing page using Bootstrap Theming
+2. **Arthur Holmes** - Created Web Landing page using Bootstrap Theming, menu page, checkout/payments page, and Shopping cart.
+Though they have been created, their functionality is not completed.
-3. …

 ### Problems/Challenges/Roadblocks (specify “resolved/not resolved” status):